mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 That was one point.
 The second point was that I always felt tired [...] when I came back from school, so I sat down at the bottom of the stairs, and then always I sighed, loudly.
 So my father scolded me: “Don’t sigh!
 Stop sighing.” *[He laughs.]*

 And then after that, when I went to high school, I practiced *judo*.
 That practice of *judo* was pretty good for me, because I could use myself very initiatively.
-Instead of waiting for something to do, or always accepting myself not initiatively – always withdrawing, looking at myself objectively – that’s why consciously or unconsciously I criticized myself, [and that] criticism made me tired.
+Instead of waiting for something to do, or always accepting myself not initiatively – always withdrawing, looking at myself objectively.
+That’s why consciously or unconsciously I criticized myself, [and that] criticism made me tired.
 Even a child does in that way.
 So, that’s why my father scolded me very much; but I didn’t understand.
 [But] when I went to high school, we had to practice *judo* with no excuse.
 That was pretty good medicine for me, because I did something positively, initiatively, using my life.
-There was no chance to look at myself objectively, criticizing myself.
-That was pretty good for me.
+There was no chance to look at myself objectively, criticizing myself. [...]
 I realized I can do something positively, I can do something pretty good.
 So [after that], I didn’t feel tired so much.
 The practice of judo was very hard work, physically, but I didn’t feel tired.

 So, since then, I really understand myself, that I should do something positively or initiatively – moving towards something, by myself.
 Concentrating on jumping in there, and finish, achieve something.
 Even if I cannot do it.